UMA-rocks/uma-answers/README.md

 Having multiple independent voting committees contributes to the decentralisation of the UMA oracle by making it harder to corrupt.

 There is also a financial incentive to create and run an efficient committee.
-For every delegator subscribing to a committee, 30% of the delegator fees paid to UMA.rocks will be redistributed to the committee and shared equally between all committee members at the beginning of every month.
+UMA.rocks is distributing 30% of all its fees to voting committees, pro rata of the UMA stake that each committee is managing, and equally distributed between committee members.

 ## How to create a voting committee?